 As we go through life, we carry our version of reality into every interaction we have and every choice we make.
 That’s what makes us human.

-Human-centered design, as a methodology, is powered by empathy — it recognizes that the sincere and thorough understanding of one’s customers and their needs could not be achieved merely through assumption.
+Human-centered design, as a methodology, is powered by empathy — it recognizes that the sincere and thorough understanding of one’s customers and their needs cannot be achieved merely through assumption.
 As such, it introduces an array of techniques to help businesses actively and directly engage with those they seek to serve.
 The result?
 Products and services that consistently delight and a loyal customer base fortified.

 A few human-centered techniques designed to inspire empathy include: